 This documentation establishes the basis of an agreement between the University and its students as to the rights, roles and responsibilities of both parties.

 1.2 Admission to the University is subject to the requirement that the applicant will comply with both the University’s registration procedure and these terms and conditions.
-The documentation listed in 1.1 (except for the offer letter and registration documentation) may be subject to revision from time to time.
+The documentation listed in 1.1 (except for the offer letter and registration documentation) is available on the University website and may be subject to revision from time to time.
 You will be asked to agree to any changes when you register at the start of your course of study and on registration for each subsequent academic session until completion of your course.

 1.3 General guidance and regulations